Isaac Morris, LCSW-C - Therapist at Grow Therapy

 I believe my strengths lie in my ability to create safety and connection, see each person with genuine openness rather than judgment, and bring sensitivity and presence that allows each person to feel truly heard and valued.

-I work best with clients who are motivated and open to self-exploration and the therapeutic process.
+I work best with men who are motivated and open to self-exploration and the therapeutic process.
 My expertise is in working with people from complex family backgrounds, those experiencing tension in their relationships, and individuals seeking more meaning in life, looking to discover who they truly are, and striving to become the best version of themselves.

 Internal Family Systems is an intuitive and organic approach to therapy—respectful, compassionate, and non-pathologizing.
 It fosters real introspection and healing, leading to lasting shifts in how we experience ourselves, our past, and the challenges we face.
 At its core, it’s about truly understanding and healing the different aspects of ourselves, allowing for genuine transformation.
 I am Level 1 trained in IFS through the IFS Institute.
 I also completed the Stepping Stones IFS training course through IFSCA.